mmakowski/habaz/README.markdown

 TODO: why `cabal test` doesn't do anything?

+_Interactive testing_:

-_Interactive testing_: load a module in `ghci` and run functions from the console
+Load a module in `ghci` and run functions from the console.
+You might need to hide QuickCheck 2 package: `:set -hide-package QuickCheck-2.1.1.1` so that QuickCheck 1 is used.

 Other Docs
 ----------